Chappaqua Continuing Education

 KHALID AL DOORI is a Ruby Life Master Bridge Player and an accredited ACBL teacher since 2010.
 He has won many local and regional titles.
 Khalid Al Doori teaches at surrounding adult education centers and country clubs.

-KATIE GOLDBERG is a classically trained fine artist and popular mah jongg teacher residing in Mt Kisco.
+KATIE GOLDBERG KATIE GOLDBERG is a classically trained fine artist and popular mah jongg teacher residing in Mt.
+Kisco.

 LORI GREENE has been teaching canasta privately for over ten years.
 She is passionate about the game and particularly loves how her groups have continued playing long after their lessons have ended.
 Lori previously worked as a vice president of human resources in investment banking and has held various part-time and volunteer positions.